-Disease has been implicated as a factor in the decline of amphibian populations worldwide (see our disease page for more details) and it has been suggested that other factors of decline are working synergistically with disease (Blaustein et al. 1994, Laurance et al. 1996, Berger et al. 1998, Daszak 2000, Keisecker et al. 2001).
+Disease has been implicated as a factor in the decline of amphibian populations worldwide, and it has been suggested that other factors of decline are working synergistically with disease (Blaustein et al. 1994, Laurance et al. 1996, Berger et al. 1998, Daszak 2000, Keisecker et al. 2001).
 It is uncertain if these infectious diseases are new agents that recently have been spread to the amphibian's geographic range (Laurance et al. 1996, Lips 1999), or old agents that previously co-existed with the amphibian but the pathogenicity of the agent recently increased or amphibian immune function recently decreased (Carey 1993).
 Here, we detail two examples in which it appears that one or more agents of decline, climate change, UV-B or pesticides, decreased amphibian immune function.

 One excellent example of how multiple factors are working synergistically was discovered in The Pacific Northwest by Kiesecker, Blaustein and Belden (2002a).
-They noticed an increased mortality of western toad (Bufo boreas) eggs in high elevation lakes in the Cascade Mountains by a parasitic fungus (Saprolignia ferix) during drought years.
+They noticed an increased mortality of Western toad (Bufo boreas) eggs in high elevation lakes in the Cascade Mountains by a parasitic fungus (Saprolignia ferix) during drought years.
 During years with low precipitation, embryos develop in extremely shallow water and are exposed to higher levels of UV-B radiation.
 In normal years (i.e. non-drought years), the physical properties of water protect embryos from high exposure to harmful UV-B radiation.
 During dry years, when amphibian embryos are exposed to increased amounts of UV-B radiation they are more susceptible to infection by Saprolignia ferix (Kiesecker et al. 2001a).
-Precipitation, and thus water depth/UV-B exposure, is strongly linked to El NiÒo/Southern Oscillation cycles.
-Elevated sea-surface temperatures in this region since the mid-1970s have affected the climate over much of the world, for example, increasing the frequency and intensity of El NiÒo years.
+Precipitation, and thus water depth/UV-B exposure, is strongly linked to El Niño or the Southern Oscillation cycles.
+Elevated sea-surface temperatures in this region since the mid-1970s have affected the climate over much of the world; for example, increasing the frequency and intensity of El Niño years.
 Thus, large-scale changes in climatic patterns could be a precursor for pathogen-mediated amphibian declines in several areas of the world.

 Exposure of leopard frogs (Rana pipiens) to a pesticide mixture affects life history characteristics of the lungworm Rhabdias ranae